 - Receive written outer burial container price list

-- Receive complete written statement of what you desire before you pay
+- Receive a complete written statement of what you desire before you pay

-- Receive written statement of cemetery burial requirements
+- Receive a written statement of cemetery burial requirements

-- Right to use alternative container for cremation
+- Right to use an alternative container for cremation

-- Right to purchase casket or urn from third party
+- Right to purchase casket or urn from the third party

 - Make funeral arrangements without embalming